 2. Know who you are targeting

-Having covered what you know, it’s time to look at who you know – or need to get to know.
-Who typically goes to this event – are the delegates from a particular industry or is it a generic show?
-Do you need to target chief executives, finance directors, marketing managers, trade buyers or busy housewives?
+Having covered what you know, it’s time to look at who you know – or who you need to get to know.

 3. Understand what products and services best fit the bill

-And whatever you’re selling – memorise all the key features and benefits well in advance.
+Whatever you’re selling – have your team memorise all the key features and benefits well in advance.
 That information can be the difference between a sale and a smile, or a fail and a frown.